46th District Court – Southfield, MI

-The misdemeanor offenses that are heard in the 46th District Court are such things as DWI, drunk driving, OWI, retail fraud, assault and battery, domestic violence, some financial transaction device offenses, possession of marijuana, driving offenses such as driving while license suspended.
+The misdemeanor offenses that are heard in the 46th District Court are DWI, drunk driving, OWI, retail fraud, assault and battery, domestic violence, some financial transaction device offenses, possession of drugs, driving offenses such as driving while license suspended.
 The felony offenses heard at the 46th District Court for probable cause determinations can include 3rd offense drunk driving, identity theft, felonious assault, assault with intent to murder, car theft, fraudulent use of a credit card, and even rape and murder.
 The 46th District Court does not have a Sobriety Court or any other type of specialty court that will allow a criminal defendant to enter a particular program.
-The judges do have the ability to authorize a criminal defendant to use other diversion programs such as the Holmes Youthful Trainee Act (HYTA), 769.4a (domestic violence) or 771.1 (delayed sentence).
+The judges do have the ability to authorize a criminal defendant to use other diversion programs such as the Holmes Youthful Trainee Act (HYTA), 769.4a (domestic violence), or 771.1 (delayed sentence).

-The Judges of the 46th District Court
+The Judges of the Southfield District Court

 Michigan Criminal Defense Attorneys that practice regularly in the 46th District Court in Southfield, Michigan

 LEWIS & DICKSTEIN, P.L.L.C. takes its obligation to represent clients to the highest standard possible very seriously.
-It is the passion of our attorneys to make sure that the constitution is honored in every case and rights are protected.
-We do not consider representation of our clients as “a job”.
-It is an honor to be able to stand between a person charged with a crime and the governments and make sure that the government does everything its required to do under the law.
-The lawyers at LEWIS & DICKSTEIN, P.L.L.C. are well respected for their professionalism, integrity and experience.
+It is our attorneys’ passion to make sure that the constitution is honored in every case and rights are protected.
+We do not consider our clients’ representation as “a job.”
+It is an honor to stand between a person charged with a crime and an over-zealous prosecutor.
+We make sure that the government does everything required under the law.
+The lawyers at LEWIS & DICKSTEIN, P.L.L.C. are well respected for their professionalism, integrity, and experience.
 If you are facing criminal charges, you need to best legal help available.
 LEWIS & DICKSTEIN, P.L.L.C. is that help.